 How To Correct Your Cockapoo Sock Behavior

 Sock stealing can be a fun game for your Cockapoo, but there is a downside to allowing them to steal socks constantly.
 The last thing you want is your Cockapoo swallowing sock pieces and possibly choking or causing an intestinal blockage.
 It can happen, probably rarely, but the risk is there.

 Cockapoo owners know that their dogs love exercise, but sometimes life gets in the way of providing enough quality exercise.
 However, adequate exercise is essential to prevent boredom.
 It’s a bit of a cliche but still valid; a tired dog is good.

 Try a range of dog toys—for example, different sizes and materials.
 You can offer hard, chewy toys, softer squishy materials, etc. Puzzle toys that come with treats can be great for some dogs.
 If you provide a wide range of textures, your Cockapoo will undoubtedly become more interested in those than your belongings.

 The ideal solution to sock chewing is to remove the offending socks.
 Try not to leave them lying around the house or bedroom.
 I know I’m guilty of this, but in all honesty, I don’t mind Luna picking up my socks.
 Of course, I take them off her, but I just see it as a game she likes to play.

-To sum it all up, your Cockapoo probably likes socks for several reasons, such as playing, boredom, teething, and the scent gets them closer to you.
+To sum it all up, why do cockapoos love socks?
+There are several reasons, such as playing, boredom, and teething, and the scent getting them closer to you.
 If you’re like me and enjoy the game with your Cockapoo, ensure you don’t let your dog chew and possibly swallow pieces of socks.
 On the other hand, you should curb the behaviour if you aren’t happy with sock stealing Cockapoos.